Close Menu

 Image: Whimzeecal

 If you have a creative bent, you can transform pinecones into cute Christmas decorations.
-Mini wood beads serve as the head while tubular caps, mufflers, and shoes are made from felt.
-You can choose colors as per your taste.
+Mini wood beads serve as the head, while tubular caps, mufflers, and shoes are made from felt.
+You can choose colors according to your taste.
 See the tutorial at Lia Griffith.

 Pinecone elves